MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 >

 > [!NOTE]
-> Dynamic emergency calling on Teams phones will not suport WAP for LIS matching.
+> Dynamic emergency calling on Teams phones does not support WAP for LIS matching.

 ## Assign emergency addresses